hboutemy/sigstore-java-poc/release-signature/README.md

 Pro: reduce drastically the load on Rekor: 1 unique entry, whatever the size of the project release

 Con: verifying only one file requires to get the full list of files from the release, which can be huge.
 And there is a question on at which coordinates to store the release descriptor.
+No way to search in Rekor for a jar sha256 and find the entry

 ### strategy #3: 1 signature per package